Brijeshkumar452/Go-Back-N-Protocol-Simulator-CN/README.md

 ---

-# 🧠 How It Works (Under the Hood)
+## 🧠 How It Works (Under the Hood)

 - **State (`mkWorld`)** — a single world object tracks `base`, `nextseqnum`, `expectedseqnum`, per-slot status arrays, in-flight packets, and per-slot timers.
 - **Animation loop (`loop` → `tick`)** — driven by `requestAnimationFrame`; on every frame it advances in-flight packets, resolves arrivals, and counts down timers.
-- **`onDataArrived`** — implements the receiver logic: accepts only the exact expected sequence number, discards anything else and re-sends the last cumulative ACK.
+- **`onDataArrived`** — receiver logic: accepts only the exact expected sequence number, discards anything else, and re-sends the last cumulative ACK.
-- **`onAckArrived`** — implements the sender logic: on receiving a cumulative ACK, slides `base` forward and restarts the timer for the next unacknowledged packet.
+- **`onAckArrived`** — sender logic: on receiving a cumulative ACK, slides `base` forward and restarts the timer for the next unacknowledged packet.
-- **`onTimeout`** — the heart of Go-Back-N: when the timer for the base packet expires, **every** unacknowledged packet in the current window is retransmitted (not just the lost one).
+- **`onTimeout`** — the heart of Go-Back-N: when the timer for the base packet expires, **every** unacknowledged packet in the current window is retransmitted.
-- **Rendering (`refreshSlots`, `drawCanvas`)** — pure functions that redraw the sender/receiver slot grids and the animated packets on the canvas from the current world state on every frame.
+- **Rendering (`refreshSlots`, `drawCanvas`)** — redraws the sender/receiver slot grids and animated packets on the canvas from the current world state every frame.

 ---